anestisb/oatdump_plus/README.md

 oatdump++
 =========

-Enhanced version of the original oatdump system utility from new Android ART runtime.
+Enhanced version of the original oatdump system utility from new Android ART runtime. oatdump++ major features are merged with AOSP upstream.
+This repo is used mainly for new features development and testing.

 ## New Features